-The rule of thumb is that if the debt has been sold to a junk debt buyer like Midland Funding, Portfolio Recovery, CACH, Calvary, LVNV, then you don’t settle, in most instances, unless it’s cost effective to you.
+The rule of thumb is that if the debt has been sold to a junk debt buyer like Midland Credit Management, Portfolio Recovery, CACH, Cavalry, LVNV, then you don’t settle, in most instances, unless it’s cost effective to you.
 In other words, is it cheaper to settle than defend?
 If so, then let’s look at settling.
 As discussed elsewhere on this site, debt buyer claims are very winnable in court.
 Once I explain that to people, about half of them come back to me and say, “Well, maybe it was sold, but it is my debt, and I should pay it”.
-I wholeheartedly disagree with this sentiment and I’ll explain why below
+I wholeheartedly disagree with this sentiment in most instances and I’ll explain why below.

 When debt is sold, the debt buyer pays Chase (or whomever the original creditor is) a sum of money.
 Often this sum is in the range of 1-3 cents per dollar…quite a low amount.
 Per the terms of the sale, Chase is relinquishing ALL rights to the account in question.
 It is SOLD, period.
 The debt buyer is NOT collecting for Chase at that point, it is collecting for itself.
 They pay 2 cents per dollar for some accounts and then try to collect 100% for themselves.
 Quite a profit, don’t you agree?
-You can see how this makes the debt buyer look kind of like a scavenger, right?
+You can see how this makes the debt buyer look like a scavenger, right?
 A bottom feeder taking advantage of those in financial distress…

 If you make a payment or a settlement on this account at this time, the original creditor gets nothing out of the transaction.
 They get ZERO additional funds when you pay a debt buyer.
 Looking at it that way, how are you actually paying your debt?
 It’s already been paid by the debt buyer, as far as I can see it.
 Add to the fact that the debt buyer buys these accounts AS IS (this means that there are no warranties whatsoever as to the accuracy or authenticity of the information) and you really don’t know how much you owe, and to whom it is owed.
 You cannot pay the original creditor, because they sold your account.
 They literally will not take your check.